 There is also an attempt of Robinson (2015a, 2015b) to describe the influence of new technologies on information itself and on how we experience it.
 The technology of virtual and augmented reality hasn't only created new spaces but it has also opened up a space for the emergence of a new type of digital and virtual objects amongst which quite different type of information appears - information in the form of immersive, multisensory and pervasive document.
-Technologies like multisensory interfaces and mobile, pervasive, interactive and participatory computing technologies do not only support the emergence of these new documents but they also provide a context for the emergence of a new type of interaction with digital information, a new type of information behaviour and information literacy.
+Technologies like multisensory interfaces and mobile, pervasive, interactive and participatory computing technologies do not only support the emergence of a new type of information with digital information, a new type of information behaviour and information literacy.
 As unreal becomes more real and "readers" get more and more immersed in this striking new type of document (Robinson, 2015a, p.
 120) information experience changes dramatically.